WP3 – Competencies Developed in Education Institutions.

 Disseminating the results to the scientific community through the mentioned reports and peer-reviewed publications.

 Oral presentation of the results of the research on the European educational programmes and the differences regarding the competencies developed.
-The results of the research will be disseminated through presentations at international conferences.
-A presentation of preliminary results may be done at national level.
+The results of the research were disseminated through presentations at international conferences.

-The competencies identified as underdeveloped by European educational institutions will be identified in this report.
-The curriculum for a webinars tackling these issue will be published.
-It will then be fed into WP10 where the underdeveloped competencies will be explored in a webinar series
+The competencies identified as underdeveloped by European educational institutions were identified in this report.
+The curriculum for a webinars tackling these issue were published.
+It was then be fed into WP10 where the underdeveloped competencies were explored in a webinar series

 Webinar lecture plan on underdeveloped skills of the linear accelerator TR

 Oral presentations can reach less people than written publications but tend to be more effective in the spreading of results.
 The presentation of this work will be promoted on the website, LinkedIn, Facebook and Twitter to reach a wider audience.